 Welcome to the Association of Clinical Pathologists.
 From here you can access information about the aims, history and structure of the Association and how to join.
 You can also find the latest news from the Association, information about available educational grants, details of forthcoming events and courses plus tasters of the ACP news, our official newssheet.

-By logging in, Members additionally can update their profiles, participate in on-line polls and access educational resources and complete back-issues of the ACP news.
+Membership of the Association grants access to a network of colleagues, funding to support career development and numerous educational courses and resources.
+By logging in, Members can update their profiles, participate in on-line polls, access educational resources, and access the Journal of Clinical Pathology and complete back-issues of the ACP news.

 About the Association of Clinical Pathologists